sqlmdx/project-euler/readme.md

 For an example of recursive CTE with `distinct` in recursive member check the solution for [Problem 92](https://projecteuler.net/problem=92) or perhaps [Problem 171](https://projecteuler.net/problem=171) which is very similar.
 There are a few more solutions with this trick in the repo.
 For example, for [Problem 14](https://projecteuler.net/problem=14),  [Problem 81](https://projecteuler.net/problem=81), [Problem 164](https://projecteuler.net/problem=164), [Problem 172](https://projecteuler.net/problem=172), etc.

-Solution for [Problem 82](https://projecteuler.net/problem=82) is a great example of advanced capabilities in recursive CTE in PG.
+Solution for [Problem 82](https://projecteuler.net/problem=82) is nice example of advanced capabilities in recursive CTE in PG.
 It requires both `distinct` and inline view in recursive member to get the job done.
+However, if we factor out some logic and apply it before recursive CTE then this problem can be solved in Oracle as well.

 At first glance there might be an impression that recursive CTE can be used as an alternative to a single for-loop in imperative language.
 In reality id does not matter how many nested loops logic requires in imperative style.
 In general case that can be re-written into a single for-loop and eventually implemented with recursive CTE.
 For a specific example - see [Problem 173](https://projecteuler.net/problem=173) and its implementation with python.
 As well as [Problem 3](https://projecteuler.net/problem=3) where we do prime factorization in SQL.